adepuramya15/learn-git/readme.md

-# Learn about git ang github
+# Learn about git and github

 hello welcome to git and github